telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/code-snippets.md

 You should also encode the `<` and `>` tags symbols of the IMG tag with `&lt;` and `&gt;`.

->note Bear in mind that RadEditor will persist its state (including the Code Snippets set) between postbacks.
+>tip Bear in mind that RadEditor will persist its state (including the Code Snippets set) between postbacks.
 In order to create a new set of Code Snippets (e.g. for different users), you will need to clear it first.
 This can be done using Remove() or Clear() methods from the Snippets collection.

 ## See Also